shpongledsummer/atmospheric-weather-card/README.md

 | `moon_phase_entity` | `string` | — | *Recommended.* Displays the correct moon phase (e.g., `sensor.moon_phase`). |

 > [!IMPORTANT]
 > The card will automatically follow your theme with the default `theme: auto` setting and will switch between day and night based on your `sun_entity`.
 Make sure your [HA theme](https://www.home-assistant.io/integrations/frontend/) is correctly set up for this to work right.
-If you want to always force the card to a dark or light color you can additionally set `theme: dark` or `theme: light`.
 It's also possible to define a [custom behavior](#day--night-logic).

 <br>